CodinGame/codingame-game-engine/playground/core-concepts/core-3-game-manager.md

 An Optimization game is a Solo game with a criteria score, such as `Points`, or `Fuel` as well as the normal validator score.

-To configure the optimization criteria, you'll need to track in yourself in the game's code and send it as metadata with the `GameRunner`'s `putMetadata()` method.
+To configure the optimization criteria, you'll need to track it yourself in the game's code and send it as metadata with the `GameRunner`'s `putMetadata()` method.
 [More information here](core-4-configuration.md#optimization-game-configuration) on the configuration of an optimization game.

 Once your game is correctly configured, we advise you set the criteria score at the end of the game as below:
 ```java